taehyounpark/queryosity/docs/concepts/column.md

   B --> Z;
 ```

+where the graph traversal for each entry is top-down in accordance with the columns' laziness:
+only if and when the value of a dependent column needs to be computed are its input columns computed.

-The following properties of the computation graph are guaranteed by the library:
+The following properties of the computation graph are further guaranteed:

 - No circular loops in computation.
-- No values are copied when used as inputs for definitions.
+- No values are copied when used as inputs for dependent columns.
     - The value *is* copied if an implicit conversion is required.
-- A value is computed once per-entry, only if needed.
+- The value is never computed more than once per entry.